Road F208 is a rugged yet scenic drive in Iceland

-F208 (Fjallabaksleið nyrðri) is one of the most defiant roads in Iceland but one of the most scenic drives in the country.
+F208 (Fjallabaksleið nyrðri) is one of the most defiant roads in Iceland.
 Expect very tough driving conditions with potholes, rocks, uneven terrain and even rivers to ford.

 How long is the F208 (Fjallabaksleið nyrðri) Road?